opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

     alt: 'The grid of posts on the home page on a large desktop screen'
     caption: 'What the grid of posts [on the homepage](http://jeancflanagan.com/) looks like on a large screen.
 This four-column grid is different from the single-column grid on small-sized screens and the double-column grid on medium-sized screens.'
     date: 2014-12-05
+  - src: 2014-12-05-jean-flanagan-photo-page.jpg
+    alt: 'A screenshot of the photo layout on a medium-sized browser'
   - src: 2014-12-05-jean-flanagan-article-mobile.jpg
-    alt: 'A screenshot of the website on a phone-sized browser'
+    alt: 'A screenshot of the writing layout on a phone-sized browser'
     date: 2014-12-05
   - src: 2014-12-05-jean-flanagan-article-desktop.jpg
-    alt: 'A screenshot of the website on a large desktop browser'
+    alt: 'A screenshot of the writing layout on a large desktop browser'
     date: 2014-12-05
   - src: 2014-12-05-jean-flanagan-article-float-image.png
     alt: 'A screenshot of an image floated right alongside some text in a flexible layout'